jawher/xavr/README.md

 The wizard page lets you select the target MCU, its frequency and the programmer to be used to upload the program.

 After the wizard is done, hit `Cmd+B` to build the project.
-** The first build will fail.
-But that's *normal* ** (a first run is needed to generate the dependencies maps).
-Just rebuild a second time and it should pass.

 The project is created with the following targets: